Amanasrah78/Split_trust/README.md

 6. Client latency is authoritative for SAC scalability because it includes queueing.
 7. The cached ledger epoch is loaded before the E2E timer begins.
 8. Simulated ledger finality must not be presented as a live-IOTA measurement.
+9. The `N={2,5,10,25,50}` experiment measures logical registry and policy-state scaling, not physically or geographically independent gateway deployments.

 ## Manuscript alignment